fpg2012/cardsim/doc/protocol.md

 rejected:

-> note: every operation SHOULD be declared before it is committed, or it SHOULD be rejected by server
+> note: every operation SHOULD be declared before it is committed, otherwise it SHOULD be rejected by server

 ```
 {